What Do History Professor Do?

 - Write grant proposals to procure external research funding.

 - Plan, evaluate, and revise curricula, course content, course materials, and methods of instruction.

-History Professors state the following job skills are important in their day-to-day work.
+When polled, History Professors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.